 ""

-The Master of Laws-Legal Institutions (LLM-LI) degree program is a course-based Master's degree program in law for students who have received a law degree, such as an LLB, from a university outside of the United States.
-The LLM-LI degree is a program for students who want to learn about American law and common law analysis.
+The Master of Laws (LLM) is a degree program in law for students who have received a law degree, such as an LLB, from a university outside of the United States.
+The LLM curriculum is designed for students who want to learn about American law and common law analysis.

-Visit our webpage for more information about the LLM-LI Degree Program and admissions requirements.
+Visit our webpage for more information about the LLM degree and admissions requirements.

 Admissions